helenaazv/TaylorSwift_ErasQuiz/README.md

 # Taylor Swift Eras Quiz
 ## Work in Progress

-This is a work-in-progress interactive quiz app inspired by **Taylor Swift's Eras**.
+This is a work-in-progress interactive quiz app inspired by Taylor Swift's Eras.
-The app lets users select an Era, get custom styling for that Era, and (in future versions) play quiz questions or songs directly from YouTube.
+Users can select an Era, see custom styling for that Era, and play a music quiz featuring short YouTube snippets from each album.

 <img src="./public/rep_screen.png" alt="Reputation Screen" width="400"/>
 <img src="./public/home_screen.png" alt="Home Screen" width="400"/>